RobustBench/robustbench/README.md

 **Q**: What if I have a better attack than the one used in this benchmark? 🤔 \
 **A**: We will be happy to add a better attack or any adaptive evaluation that would complement our default standardized attacks.

+TODO: add QA whether our restrictions on the defenses are significant? answer: not really, the attacks based on randomness (except, those with provable guarantees []() TODO: a few links) or an optimization loop just make the attack much harder to perform, e.g. by increasing the variance of the gradients.

 ## Model Zoo: quick tour